 Where?
 Camí Baix de Tiana, 5, 08328 Alella, Barcelona

 How to get there: By taxi it’s around a 30 min drive from Barcelona.
-Unfortunately I haven’t found any direct way to get there by public transport, but if you can share a taxi with friends it shouldn’t break the bank.
+Unfortunately I haven’t found any direct way to get there by public transport, but if you can share a taxi with friends it won’t break the bank.

 What?
 1.5 hour tour of the vineyards and wine cellars complete with a tasting of 4 wines and/or cavas.